ArcovanBreda/CEConvDL2/blogpost.md

   *Figure 12: On the left, the baseline model's test accuracy is calculated over varying hue and saturation shifts.
 On the right, the hue and saturation equivariant network's test accuracy is displayed.
 The model was trained for any combination of 3 hue (0°, 120°, and 240°) and saturation shifts (-1, 0, 1) applied to the input image.
 No jitter was applied. ([source](CEConv/plot_saturation.py))*
 </div></p>

-The network that combines hue and saturation equivariance on the right of Figure 12 does not gain additional performance by this combination when compared to the results of the individually equivariant networks (Figure 7 and 9).
+The network that combines hue and saturation equivariance on the right of Figure 12 does not gain additional performance by this combination when compared to the results of the individually equivariant networks (Figures 7 and 9).
 This could be because each type of equivariance operates on a different channel in HSV space, enabling us to model them as independent operations on the input images.
-As a result, the kernel may also keep the hue and saturation information disentangled instead of leveraging information from both channels at the same time. <!-- feel free to adjust the explanation but dont do any longer-->
+As a result, the kernel may also keep the hue and saturation information disentangled instead of leveraging information from both channels at the same time.

 Ultimately, the only improvement from these experiments was for saturation equivariance when both hue and saturation equivariances were applied to the kernel.
 Although this result seems promising, we decided not to continue pursuing this direction due to increased computational costs and limited available resources.

 #### LAB
 To test hue equivariance implemented in LAB space the convolution layers of a ResNet-18 network were replaced by their equivariant counterpart.
 The equivariant layers are implemented using three discrete shifts of 0°, 120°, and 240° (-120°).
-The network is trained with and without hue augmentations (jitter) on training images. <!--The same can be said for the baseline which has the same Resnet-18 architecture, however now with only a zero-degree rotation making it equal to a normal CNN.
-Ik hoop dat deze zin niet nodig is, want dit geldt al voor de hele blogpost--> The width of the layers of the baseline ResNet-18 model is increased to get an equal number of parameters.
+The network is trained with and without hue augmentations (jitter) on training images.
+The width of the layers of the baseline ResNet-18 model is increased to get an equal number of parameters.

-During test time, different sets of hue shifted images are evaluated on accuracy.
+During test time, different sets of hue-shifted images are evaluated on accuracy.
 This hue shift is either done in RGB space after which the RGB images are converted to LAB format, or directly in LAB space to test the impact of the difference outlined in the [LAB Equivariance](#lab-equivariance) section.
 The results of these experiments can be found in Figure 13.

 <div align="center">
   <img src="blogpost_imgs/lab_equivariance.png" alt="LAB space hue equivariance" width="600px">